RAVUS Q2C SERIES · ASSESSMENT GUIDE · 2026

 Why we built the assessment

-We built this because too many transformations start with the platform decision and only discover the unanswered foundational questions mid-project — when answering them costs ten times what it would have cost in advance.
-The five dimensions in this guide are the ones we've seen, in our work, most reliably predict whether a transformation succeeds or quietly runs out of air.
-Knowing where you stand on them now is the cheapest insurance available against the expensive failures that come later.
+We built this because too many transformations start with the platform decision and only discover the unanswered foundational questions mid-project — when addressing them costs far more than it would have earlier.
+The five dimensions in this guide are the ones we've seen most reliably predict whether a transformation succeeds or stalls.
+Knowing where you stand on them now is one of the most valuable things you can do before a larger investment is made.

 Send me the assessment